studiogangster/blazetunnel/Readme.md

 ### Why QUIC?

-Head of line blocking in TCP is a pain and ability to initiate streams from server without the need of any signalling or control streams is a nice to have to achieve low latency proxying.
+Utilise single socket to serve parallel requests, using QUIC's multilexing.
+Eliminate Head of line blocking in TCP
+Elimiate / Reduce Round-trip delay time

 ### Try it
+####### *TODO:* Add instructions to use docker

 Go build first.